positron48/hass-caretaker/custom_components/esp32_robot/README.md

 If you're having issues with stream authentication:

-1. Make sure you're using the signed URL API and not trying to access the stream directly
+1. Make sure you're using the WebSocket API to generate signed URLs
 2. Check that your Home Assistant authentication is working properly
-3. Verify that your signed URLs aren't expired (they only last 2 minutes)
+3. Verify that your signed URLs aren't expired (they only last about 2 minutes)

-## API Documentation

-### Get Signed URL

-`GET /api/esp32_robot/get_signed_url?id={robot_id}`

-Returns a JSON object containing:
-- `signed_url`: The signed URL that can be used to access the stream
-- `expires_in`: How long the URL is valid for (in seconds)
-- `robot_id`: The ID of the robot
-- `ip_address`: The IP address of the robot
-- `state`: The current state of the robot

-This endpoint requires Home Assistant authentication.
+4. Check the browser console for any errors related to WebSocket communication

 ## Advanced Configuration